How to Get Your New York Real Estate License for Free

 This is not a discount or a gimmick.
 It's how the path is structured when you understand that the course curriculum is regulated and the same across every approved school.

-Most students will still pay $480-$880 because they don't know the free option exists, or because they assume "free" must mean "lower quality."
+Many students will still pay hundreds more because they don't know the free option exists, or because they assume "free" must mean "lower quality."
 Both assumptions are wrong.
 The free path produces the same license, the same curriculum, and the same eligibility for working as a real estate agent in New York.

 Sources